Kamran-Afzali/Kamran-Afzali.github.io/_posts/Isolation_Fr.md

 The Isolation Forest algorithm, first introduced by Liu et al. in 2008, is a tree-based, unsupervised learning algorithm.
 It operates on the principle of isolating anomalies, leveraging the fact that anomalies are few and different compared to normal data points.
 The algorithm achieves this by randomly partitioning the dataset into isolation trees (iTrees).

 Anomalies are isolated faster due to their uniqueness, requiring fewer splits to separate them from the rest of the data.
 The shorter the path length in these trees, the higher the anomaly score of a point.
 In contrast, normal points require more splits due to their denser distribution.

+Isolation Forests are an ensemble-based algorithm specifically designed for anomaly detection.
+Unlike traditional methods that focus on profiling normal instances, Isolation Forests work by isolating anomalies.
+The key idea is that anomalies are 'few and different'; thus, they are easier to isolate compared to normal data points[2].

+#### **How Isolation Forests Work**

+1. **Isolation Trees**: The algorithm constructs multiple isolation trees (iTrees) using random subsets of the data.
+Each tree is built by randomly selecting a feature and then randomly selecting a split value between the minimum and maximum values of that feature.

+2. **Recursive Partitioning**: This process of random splitting continues recursively until each data point is isolated or a predefined depth is reached.

+3. **Anomaly Scoring**: The path length from the root node to the terminating node of a tree represents how easy it is to isolate a point.
+Anomalies tend to have shorter paths because they are isolated quickly.

+4. **Ensemble Averaging**: The final anomaly score for each data point is calculated by averaging the path lengths across all trees.
+Points with short average path lengths are considered anomalies[3].

 ### Why Use Isolation Forests?